Southwest CEO says airline is not looking to expand its fleet

 “If we get what we need on the MAX, then it makes it more difficult for the A220, but I think Boeing and Airbus understand that’s (737-700) a very important airplane for us,” Kelly said.

-While there’s some flexibility on the timing of a decision, Kelly said the airline “absolutely needs a solution for that the over the next several years and as far as I’m concerned the sooner we make up our minds on that the better.”
+While there is some flexibility on the timing of a decision, Kelly said the airline “absolutely needs a solution for that the over the next several years and as far as I’m concerned the sooner we make up our minds on that the better.”

 Our Standards: The Thomson Reuters Trust Principles.